 #7.
 Kinkakuji: The Golden Pavilion is probably Kyoto’s most iconic structure.
 Due to the fantastic design of the garden itself, it has always been possible to take beautiful photos here.
 But, the rudeness of visitors jostling for just the right spot, and their utter disregard for this sacred place, made it Kyoto’s least enjoyable temple.
-Now it is very peaceful.
+Now it is fairly peaceful.

 #8.
 Ryoan-ji: The compound of the world’s most famous rock garden is also really well designed and visiting is always a special experience, even when there are serious crowds.
 However, it is now possible to sit down and take some time to admire the beauty of the rock garden itself.

 #9.
 Arashiyama’s Bamboo Forest: An amazing walking path through towering green bamboo.
 It had become virtually impossible to take a human-free photo, unless you were willing to be there at the crack of dawn.